top of page

 My Journey as a Therapist

-I decided to also specialize in tics and Tourette disorder a few years later, when a friend was unable to find services locally for her child.
+I decided to specialize in tics and Tourette disorder a few years later, when a friend was unable to find services locally for her child.
 I have completed advanced training and certification in specialized therapies for tics, including the CBIT approach under international expert Douglas Woods, and the CoPs approach with Drs.
 Keiron O'Connor and Julie Leclerc.
 As an adult who grew up with tics myself, my ability to provide services for people with tic disorders is both professionally satisfying and personally meaningful.

 Prior to this, I had a first career helping youths and adults in the related fields of career counseling and work rehabilitation.
 I worked closely with young entrepreneurs during the start‐up phases of their businesses, with adults rehabilitating from a workplace injury, and with women looking to go back to work or or reorient their careers after starting a family.